microsoft/api-guidelines/graph/patterns/longRunningOperations.md

 ```

-### Poll on a Stepwise Operation:
+### Poll on a Stepwise Operation

 ```

 GET https://graph.microsoft.com/v1.0/operations/123
 ```

-Server responds that results are still not ready and optionally provides a
+The server responds that results are still not ready and optionally provides a
 recommendation to wait 30 seconds.

 ```